 A variety of source images are conjoined into unusual landscapes and spaces.
 My work is a hybrid mixture of interiors, exteriors, realities and fictions.
 The resulting works combine my drawings and photographs from actual travels along with imagery from places I long to visit, nearby areas and other imagined scenes.
 I work in the style of many Hudson River School artists who created composite paintings based on sketches from several days and locations distilled into a single image.

 After two decades of living in the East Village and Brooklyn, I followed these bricks back to their source along the Hudson and relocated to an Arts & Crafts home in Poughkeepsie, NY that I share with my photographer husband and young daughter Magnolia.
-I converted our attic into my current studio, complete with custom painted wood floors and sloped walls.
-The space is a strong contrast to the industrial former-factory studios I had in Brooklyn.
-Symbolic objects, flora and the domestic spaces of my own and neighbors' homes populate my current work, in addition to imagery from past travels.
+Symbolic objects, flora and the spaces of my own and neighbors' dwellings populate my current “Domestic Bliss” series, in addition to imagery from past travels.
+I work in the style of many Hudson River School artists who created composite paintings based on sketches from several days and locations distilled into a single image.
+Most recently, I am making site-specific paintings in people's homes and then making drawings and oil paintings depicting the altered spaces.